Aposymbiont/split-keyboards/about.md

 This is an interactive gallery of split keyboards.

 The keyboards included are mechanical and have either two halves ar a "wedge" in the middle to allow the wrists to lie in a more natural position.
 Many are available for purchase, either assembled or in kit form.
-Some only have the source (plans) available, which means ordering the circuit board and case from a manufacturer yourself.
+Some only have the source (plans) available, which means making (or ordering from a service) the circuit board and case from a manufacturer yourself.

-They are further classified as follows:
+The keyboards are further classified as follows:

 ### Layout
 Traditional